wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 use Gedmo\Timestampable\Traits\TimestampableEntity;
 ```

-One of these new classes is the TimestampableEntity, which adds `created_at` and `updated_at` fields to the database, add `use TimestampableEntity;` at the top of the class as shown below:
+One of these new classes is the TimestampableEntity, which adds `created_at` and `updated_at` fields to the database.
+Add `use TimestampableEntity;` at the top of the class, as shown below:

 ```php
 class Alert